 People with a history of colitis should not use clindamycin creams or suppositories.

-A person with acne can apply a thin layer of Cleocin T 1% lotion or clindamycin 1% solution to the affected area of skin twice a day.
+A person with acne can apply a thin layer of Cleocin T 1% lotion or clindamycin 1% solution to the affected area of skin twice per day.

 A person can apply Clindagel 1% once daily to the affected area when acne appears.